Graduate Certificate Program in Astrobiology at CU

 (ii) Graduate course in history and philosophy of astrobiology (3 units).
 Course to be selected from new courses to be offered or from existing courses with approval of program.
 These courses will deal with various aspects of history and philosophy of science, the nature of science, the nature of life, science and religion, and societal implications of the search for life elsewhere.
 Other courses from the existing list of courses taught (such as philosophy of science) may be substituted with approval of the program.

 (iii) Six units of additional graduate or upper-level undergraduate courses that are relevant to astrobiology.
 These are to be taken outside of the student’s core discipline (e.g., a biology student will take them in the physical sciences or in biological areas not normally a part of their program).
 Courses will count toward the certificate with approval of the program.
 Examples of appropriate courses are:

 - Molecular Biology; Microbial Diversity and the Biosphere

 In addition, graduate seminars from outside of the student’s core program can count toward this requirement.
 No more than six units can count toward both the regular degree and the graduate certificate.

 The Director of the CU Center for Astrobiology is Dr. Brian Hynek.

-The Co-Investigators of the grant from the NAI currently act as an oversight committee for astrobiology activities on campus and also provide oversight for the Graduate Certificate program.
-At present, this includes:
+The Atrobiology Co-Investigators act as an oversight committee for astrobiology activities on campus and also provide oversight for the Graduate Certificate program.

 Admission to the graduate certificate program in astrobiology will be automatic upon request for students enrolled in graduate degree programs in a related or appropriate field on the CU campus.
 Each student admitted to the program will select a faculty advisor, expected to be a member of the oversight committee from the student’s home department (or closest relevant department) to provide guidance on appropriate courses and direction.
 Continuation as part of the program will depend on students being held in good standing by their home department and by the Graduate School.